RoadieHQ/marketing-site/content/docs/integrations/kubernetes/index.md

     name: roadie
 ```

-Add this to your cluster and you should now be good to go!
+3. Add this to your cluster and you should now be good to go!

-> Note you can reuse the Role if you have multiple clusters
+>  ℹ️ Note you can reuse the Role if you have multiple clusters  ℹ️
-> You will have to configure the RBAC though
+>  ℹ️ You will have to configure the RBAC though  ℹ️

 ### Step 4: Adding a cluster to roadie

-Navigate to `https://<tenant-name>.roadie.so/administration/settings/kubernetes` and click on add item.
-Add the load balancer url, role arn and name of cluster.
-Click save and exit!
+1. Navigate to ”https://<tenant-name>.roadie.so/administration/settings/kubernetes” and click on add item.
+2. Add the load balancer url, role arn and name of cluster.
+3. Click save and exit!

-> You will need to annotate your entities (catalog-info.yaml) with the following if you want to see data: `backstage.io/kubernetes-label-selector: 'whatever you like'`
+> You will need to annotate your entities (catalog-info.yaml) with the following if you want to see data: ”backstage.io/kubernetes-label-selector: 'whatever you like'”
+> For more details please vist [here](https://backstage.io/docs/features/kubernetes/configuration#common-backstageiokubernetes-id-label)